jerryjappinen/Servant/site/pages/about/home.md

 		<h1>Welcome to <em>Servant</em>.</h1>

 		<div class="column six">
 			<p>Convert text documents to web pages.
 On the fly.
 On PHP, the easiest and most popular language used by web hosting services today.
-It's very easy to install, supports many different text file formats and can power multiple sites in a single installation.</p>
+It's very easy to install and supports a variety of text file formats for any use case.</p>
 		</div>

 		<div class="column six last">